pankso/mpl123/README.md

 ========

   * Play a single audio track :-)
-  * Play all track of a folder
+  * Play all tracks in a folder
+  * Listen to a playlist
   * Listen to an online radio

 Dependencies